 From our contemporary perspective, it is very touching and potent that at a moment when technological progress was about to make chemical film development obsolete, one of its ingredients had this other, non-filmic use value.

-and in summer 2021 will be part of the exhibition
+and in summer 2021 DNCB was part of the group exhibition